sleep46/gs-Proxy/README.md

 ## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+Contributions are welcome just make a request

 ## License